Digitizing Nature – Field Books to Fossils

 Natural History Unveiled

 If we could travel back in time and show earlier naturalists how we are capturing data today, they would surely be amazed.
-Imagine how the Smithsonian's Frederick W. True, who in the late 1800s and early 20th century pioneered the collection of data from marine mammals stranded on beaches, would appreciate the 3-D scanning technology.
+Imagine how the Smithsonian's Frederick W. True, who in the late 19th century and early 20th century pioneered the collection of data from marine mammals stranded on beaches, would appreciate the 3-D scanning technology.

 While digitization gives us a look into the past through the field records of historic naturalists and the bones of fossil whales, it also propels us into the future by offering new ways to capture, combine, and corroborate data across the globe.